-Many people think that incidents of domestic violence charges spike during the holidays.
+Many people think that incidents of domestic violence charges will spike during the holidays.
 The holidays can be stressful and cause people to take their anger out on those who are closest to them.
 Several factors can lead to domestic violence incidents during the holidays, including financial stress, unrealistic expectations, increased alcohol use, and being shut inside with immediate family members for extended periods.

-During this holiday season, all of these factors are compounded by the impact of the COVID-19 pandemic and the added layers of stress and financial problems it has wrought.
+During this holiday season, all of these factors are compounded by the impact of the continuing COVID-19 pandemic and the added layers of stress and financial problems it has wrought.
 While domestic violence cases do happen, some people also lash out at their family members by filing false reports.

 Speak to Arizona Defense Attorney Arja Shah Now